Table Of Contents

 BMC TrueSight

 Consider using BMC’s TrueSight Operations Manager if you need a platform that supports enterprise-level on-premises and Azure cloud monitoring.
-The tool delivers infrastructure, application performance, and network monitoring, as well as alerts and events management — all in one place.
+The tool delivers infrastructure, application performance, network monitoring, alerts, and events management — all in one place.
 It does that through its TrueSight Infrastructure Management suite.

 12. Cerebrata – Azure cloud management for developers